Awards

 Individuals who are recommended for an award will normally be eligible within the county of their sub unit, not in the county where they live.
 Exceptionally individuals serving in specialist units will be eligible for an award in the county where they live.
 Nominations will be called for in December each year.

-The award is in the form of a framed certificate which is signed by the President and also the Chief Executive of WM RFCA.
+The award is in the form of a framed certificate which is signed by the President and also the Chief Executive of West Midland RFCA.